 Reed Relay and EMR Background

-Pickering Interfaces uses instrument grade (sometimes called professional grade) reed relays in its products which are manufactured by its sister company, Pickering Electronics.
+We us instrument grade (sometimes called professional grade) reed relays in its products which are manufactured by our reed relay division, Pickering Electronics.
 These are not to be confused with the relays often used by competitors which are commercial or industrial grade.

 Instrument grade reed relays use Ruthenium contacts to ensure reliable operation at both low currents and voltages and at higher currents and voltages.
 The contacts are hermetically sealed in a glass envelope, so performance is not sensitive to humidity.
 High temperatures can cause failures if the reed blades lose their magnetic properties, but generally it is not a sensitive environmental parameter.
 If high currents are switched it will result in erosion of contact materials and lower the life of the reed relay, a factor that is reflected in the data sheet specification.